vnagacharan/plant-disease-detection/README.md

 # plant-disease-detection
-ML project in which the model trained on leaves detects the disease from which it is suffering from.
+ML project in which the model trained on leaves(healthy and disease affected) detects the disease from which it is suffering from and also gives the remedies.